 Don’t ignore it

 When the legislation comes into force the UK will still need to abide by it, because we will still be part of the EU at that point – no let off for us, which means we will still be liable for any fines and punishments for failure to comply.
 Don’t be complacent and think a slap on the wrist will be the only punishment for breaching the rules, as fines are set to dramatically increase.
 Reported penalties for failing to comply with GDPR could be a maximum of €20 million or 4 per cent of annual global turnover.
 Not even to mention reputational damage.
 In other words, your business could be dead and buried.

 The Information Commissioner’s Office (ICO) has advised that businesses should continue to prepare for GDPR in the face of Brexit.
 If you haven’t already done so, start reviewing which parts of your business, established in the UK, may be affected by proposed changes, along with the parts that offer goods and services to, citizens in the EU/EEA.
 In fact the territorial scope of GDPR goes beyond the EU so check all of your international transactions.

 Small to medium businesses will have the benefit of being much more flexible and reactive than larger counterparts so can start to make necessary changes sooner rather than later.
 After all it is much easier to build the relevant process now, in advance, rather than retro-build in a rush closer to the date.

 Allocate a budget

 Brexit is coming.
 So is GDPR.
-But with the right planning, preparation and support small to medium businesses can still thrive.
+But with the right planning, preparation and support small businesses can still thrive.